Internal Bousfield Localizations: Introduction

 Relation to past work: it was pointed out to the author by J. Gutierrez and D. White, that the present work is quite close to past work on the subject.
 In particular they both referenced two papers the author was wholly unaware of, namely \cite{B} and \cite{GR}.
 As a matter of fact, Barwick's work is so close to the present one, the original thought of using the Hom from a Quillen adjunction of two variables to define Bousfield localizations must be credited to him.
 Presently we discuss localizations of symmetric monoidal model categories, and some work has been done on the subject, albeit in a classical sense, not using internal Homs.
 This work can be found in \cite{W} and \cite{WY} where such localizations are referred to as monoidal Bousfield localizations. \\

 To come back to \cite{W} and \cite{GR}, there are slight differences to be noted.
 Barwick works with tractable categories, which are combinatorial, hence cofibrantly generated.
 We work with cellular model categories, which are also cofibrantly generated.
 Barwick observes that he does not know of any left proper combinatorial model category that is not tractable.
-To be safe we will suppose they are different.
-On our part, we do not see how to relate cellular model categories with tractable model categories.
-Our objects of study are different.
+On our part, we do not see how to relate cellular model categories with tractable model categories; our objects of study seem different.
 Additionally, Barwick works with $\cV$-enriched categories $\cC$, for $\cV$ a symmetric monoidal model category, and the ``internal" Homs he uses, derived from a Quillen adjunction of two variables due to this enrichment, are objects in $\cV$.
 In particular he shows that for a small site $\cC$, for $\cV$ a tractable symmetric monoidal model category with cofibrant unit, $\cV^{\cC}$ is a $\cV$-model category, so is enriched in $\cV$, on which we define an injective local model structure as an enriched left Bousfield localization of $\cV^{\cC}$ with its injective model structure.
-What we do instead is show that $\cV^{\cC}$ is a symmetric monoidal model category with an internal Hom, and it is those internal Homs we use in the definition of our version of Bousfield localizations, and it is for this reason we call them internal Bousfield localizations, as opposed to being enriched Bousfield localizations, which use Hom objects valued in $\cV$.\\
+What we do instead is show that $\cV^{\cC}$ is a symmetric monoidal model category with an internal Hom, and it is those internal Homs we use in the definition of our version of Bousfield localizations.
+For this reason we call them internal Bousfield localizations, as opposed to enriched Bousfield localizations, which use Hom objects valued in $\cV$.\\